-The rocker arms should initially feel very stiff, but they will soon loosen up in operation - but this should help ensure the cambox staying oil tight as long as possible.
+The rocker arms should initially feel very stiff, but they will soon loosen up in operation - but being like this should help ensure the cambox staying oil tight as long as possible.
 This also applies to the rocker arm side washers (0062/0062b/0062c) - try and fit washers thick enough that some effort is required to fully tighten cambox rear cover (without damaging threads of course).
 These will also compress a few thou in use - we sell different thicknesses for this purpose.

 Final point on SOHC Cambox's leaking oil - after a period of time the top and bottom rubbing surfaces of the rocker arm centre hub (i.e. the area where the nitrile rubbers press against) get worn and sometimes scratched through dirt getting caught.
 As long as smooth and reasonably evenly worn, the rubbers should still work.
 However if scoring marks get excessive, even fitting new rubbers will only provide limited improvement.
 If this is the case with your rocker arms, it may be necessary to have the rubbing areas of the rocker arms lightly milled.